UW-GAC/analysis_pipeline/README.md

 `merged_gds_file` | | Merged genotype-only GDS file containing all chromosomes.
 `format` | `GT` | FORMAT fields from the VCF to convert to GDS.
 Default is genotypes only.

 Step 1 converts VCF files (one per chromosome) into GDS files, discarding non-genotype FORMAT fields.
+(BCF files may be used instead of VCF if [bcftools](https://samtools.github.io/bcftools/bcftools.html) is installed.)
 Step 2 combines these files into a single GDS file, which is needed for whole-genome analyses such as relatedness and population structure.
 The single-chromosome files are still preferred for analyses run in parallel by chromosome.
 Step 3 ensures that each variant has a unique integer ID across the genome, so the variant.id field in the per-chromosome files and the combined file are consistent.

 ## Relatedness and Population structure